 - FREE QUOTE

 NCMS provides compliance training for various industries.
 Their flagship course is a two-hour training on Drug & Alcohol Awareness, which employees are required by federal law to take on an annual basis.
-NCMS needed to revamp their existing course to have a modern, visually-appealing theme.
+NCMS needed to revamp its existing course to have a modern, visually appealing theme.
 They wanted to add meaningful interactions to their outdated course and divide the long training into small, manageable pieces.
 NCMS requested for the course to have a responsive design so learners can easily view it on tablets and smartphones while they are working in the field.
 The final output would be deployed on their custom Learning Tracking System, which Designing Digitally, Inc. simultaneously created.

 Designing Digitally, Inc. redesigned the entire structure of the old course.
 The new version contains six smaller modules, so learners can complete the course in short segments as their work schedule allows.
 The interface has a sleek, elegant design that draws the learner’s focus to the bold, relevant imagery within the course.